 Leaks: Leaks (even small ones) can be a symptom of serious plumbing trouble, which can cause significant water damage to your home.
 If you notice leaking pipes, you’ll need to at least have the whole plumbing system inspected, if not replaced entirely.

-Aging pipes: Plumbing systems generally aren’t designed to last beyond 50 years.
+Aging pipes: Plumbing systems aren’t designed to last beyond 50 years.
 If your pipes are older than this, regular inspections are recommended to ensure there are no problems.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 We surveyed thousands of real customers about their project costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.